Northstrix/ESP32-Tetris-With-Nintendo-64-Controller/README.md

 # ESP32-Tetris-With-Nintendo-64-Controller

-ESP32 Tetris with Nintendo 64 Controller
+Tetris for ESP32 with Nintendo 64 controller support.

 Based on the work of [Brian Lough](https://github.com/witnessmenow)